d-morrison/IntroStatActivities/_book/03-RG-categorical-quantitative-data.md

 \end{tabular}
 \end{center}

-Look at the table of vocabulary terms.
-If there are any you do not know, be sure to review the appropriate section of your text.

 #### Data visualization summary {-}

 Fill in the following table to help associate type of plot for each of several scenarios.